clhenrick/clhenrick.io/content/blog/2023-01-22-accessible-select-element.md

   </div>
 </form>

-In fact it is recommended for all interactive UI components that contain interactive child elements that the keyboard arrow keys be used to navigate through their children, while the Tab key is reserved for focusing in and out of the component.
-Another example of this is radio button groupings.
+Generally speaking, for certain user interface components that contain interactive child elements, the keyboard arrow keys may used to navigate their children while the Tab key may be reserved for focusing in and out of the component.

+Another example of this is in native HTML-land are radio button groups where the Tab key navigates to either the first or selected radio button.
+The keyboard up and down arrow keys then move focus between each radio button.
+Pressing the Tab key moves focus out of the group to the next focusable element on the page.
 Notice that using the keyboard arrow keys to move through each radio button also selects it, that is the expected behavior:

 <form>
   <fieldset>